andongfan/mlscript/doc/mls-codebase-doc.md

 in the typing unit.
 If the statement is a type definition, a `LazyTypeInfo` is produced and stored in the typing context (note the typing context only uses `tyDefs2` to store type definitions).
-Otherwise, it desugars the statement and calls `typeTerms` to type the desuguared statements.
+Otherwise, it desugars the statement and calls `typeTerms` to type the desugared statements.
 For a single `Term`, it is passed to `typeTerm` to type.
 Method `typeTerm` types a term.
 If the term needs type information of a `LazyTypeInfo`, the typing of that lazily typed definition will be completed.
-Subtyping contraints are generated during typing and sent to `ConstraintSolver` to propagate constraints to type variables.
+Subtyping constraints are generated during typing and sent to `ConstraintSolver` to propagate constraints to type variables.
 For more about type inference of subtyping, please refer to [MLstruct](https://dl.acm.org/doi/abs/10.1145/3563304).